MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 ## Demo scenario

-In this demo, you will explore the function of network security groups in Azure.
-You will show the default inbound and outbound rules, create new rules, and test those rules.
-Note: The VM you will use with the NSG is already created for you by the authorized lab hoster (ALH).
+In this demo, you will explore the function of network security groups in Azure and apply an NSG to a pre-created virtual machine.
+You will start by briefly showing information about the VM that was pre-created by the authorized lab hoster (ALH).
+You will then show the process of creating the NSG, show the default inbound and outbound rules, create a new RDP rule to allow connection to the VM, and test it.

-### Pre-Demo setup
+### Demo part 1

+In this pat you will view some of the parameters associated with the VM that that was created for use with this lab.

+1. Open Microsoft Edge.
+In the address bar enter **portal.azure.com**.

+1. Sign in with your admin credentials.
+    1. In the Sign in window enter the username provided by your lab hosting provider then select **Next**.
+    1. Enter the admin password which should be provided by your lab hosting provider.
+Select **Sign in**.
+    1. If prompted to stay signed- in, select **Yes**.

+1. On the top of the page, underneath where it says Azure Services, select **Virtual Machines**.
+If you don't see it listed, then in the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Virtual Machines** then select **Virtual Machines** from the search results.

+1. From the Virtual machines page, select the VM listed **SC900-WinVM**.

+1. You are now in the SC900-WinVM page.
+Note the name of the Resource group, LabsSC900, in which the VM resides.

+1. From the top of the page, select **Connect** then from the drop-down select **RDP**.
+Note that the port prerequisite is not met.
+In order to satisfy the prerequisite, an inbound network security rule with the destination port 3389, used by RDP, must be configured.
+You will do that in the next task, when you create a network security group.

+1. From the left navigation panel, select **Networking**.
+    1. The default view is for inbound port rules.
+Note that the network interface for this VM has no network security groups configured.
+The same is true if you select Outbound port rules.
+    1. Select **Effective security rules** next to where it says Network interface.
+Note that it says, "No network security groups or applications security groups are associated with the network interface".
+1. Leave this browser tab open.

+### Demo part 2

-Create a network security group, but do NOT assign the network interface of the preconfigured VM to that NSG.
+In this part, you will create a network security group, assign the network interface of the VM to that NSG, and create a new inbound rule for RDP traffic.

 1. Open the SC900-WinVM – Microsoft Azure Tab on your browser.

-1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **network security group** then select **Network security groups** from the search results.
-Do not select Network security groups classic.
+1. In the blue search bar on the top of the page, enter **Network security groups** groups.
+From the results, select **Network security groups** (do not select Network security groups classic).

 1. From the top of Network security groups page, select **+ Create**.

 1. On the Basics tab of the Create network security group page, specify the following settings:
-    1. Subscription:  leave the default.
+    1. Subscription:  Leave the default value (this is the Azure subscription provided by the authorized lab hoster)
-    1. Resource group:  **LabsSC900-RG**
+    1. Resource group:  **LabsSC900**
     1. Name:  **NSG-SC900**
     1. Region:  leave the default.
     1. Select **Review + create** then select **Create**.

-1. Once the deployment is complete, select **Go to resource** and ensure everything is correct.
-There should be 3 default inbound,  3 default outbound rules, and no subnets and no interfaces associated with the NSG.
-Go back to the **Home** page of the Azure portal.
+1. Once the deployment is complete, select **Go to resource**.

-### Demo

-Walk through the settings for an NSG.
-In this case you will do the walk-through for an existing NSG (the one you created it the above setup) that has not yet been assigned to a VM interface.
-You will then show the process of associating an interface to the NSG and the process for creating inbound and outbound rules.

-1. Open the browser tab, **Home-Microsoft Azure**.
-If you previously closed the tab, open a browser page and in the address bar, enter portal.azure.com and sign back in.

-1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **network security group** then select **Network security groups** from the search results.
-Do not select Network security groups classic.

-1. From the NSG page, select the NSG you created in the setup, **NSG-SC900**.

-1. The **Overview** tab in the left navigation panel is highlighted.
-Notice the default inbound and outbound rules in the NSG.
-Although the NSG has been created and there are default rules to filter traffic, no interface has been associated with the NSG.
-You can see this in the top right of the page where it says "Associated with: 0 subnets, 0 network interfaces".
-For an NSG to do its thing, it has to be assigned to something.
-In our case we will assign to the network interface for the VM that was preconfigured.
+1. On the top of the page underneath where it says Essentials, you will see some basic information about the NSG you just created.
+Two points to note are that there are no CUSTOM Security rules and there are no subnets nor network interfaces associated with this NSG.
+Although there are no custom security rules, there are default inbound and outbound rules that are included with every NSG, as shown on the page.
+Review both the inbound and outbound rules.
+The default inbound rules deny all inbound traffic that is not from a virtual network or an Azure load balancer.
+The outbound rules deny all outbound traffic except traffic between virtual networks and outbound traffic to the internet.

 1. From the left navigation pane on the NSG-SC900 page, under Settings, select **Network interfaces**.

-1. Select the **+ Associate**, above search box, then from the the drop-down select **sc900-winvmXXX** (the XXX will be specific to the network interface of your VM) then select **Ok**.
-As the interface is being associated you will see a notification box in the top right corner of the screen.
+    1. Select **Associate**.
+    1. In the field for selecting network interface associations, select the **drown-down arrow**, select **sc900-winvmXXX**, then select **ok** on the bottom of the window.
 Once the interface is associated to the NSG, it will show up on the list.

-1. Go back to the **Overview** tab.
-Note that on the top right of the page you will see "Associated with: 0 subnets, 1 network interfaces" – the interface is now assigned to the NSG.
-Also, highlight to the learners the default rules.
-For inbound, only traffic from other Azure virtual networks and Azure load balancer will be allowed.
-All other inbound traffic to the VM will be denied.
-Also call out the default outbound rules.
-Only outbound traffic to other vnets and outbound internet traffic is allowed.
-As part of the demo, it is recommended that you take a minute to show that inbound traffic is denied.
-    1. In the search bar, on the top of the page, enter and select **Virtual Machines**.
-    1. From the Virtual Machines page, select **SC900-WinVM**.
-    1. From the top of the SC900-WinVM page, select **Connect** then select **RDP**.
-    1. Note that the port prerequisite is not met.
-In order to allow to satisfy the prerequisite, an inbound network security rule with the destination port 3389, used by RDP, must be configured.

-1. Now you will want to create a new rule to allow inbound RDP traffic.
-Call out that you cannot delete the existing default rules, you can only create new ones with higher priority.
-From the left navigation panel, under Settings, select **Networking**.
-You are in the networking page of the VM.
+1. From the left navigation pane, select **Inbound security rules**.
+The default inbound rules deny all inbound traffic that is not from a virtual network or an Azure load balancer so you need to setup a rule to allow inbound RDP traffic (traffic on port 3389).
+Recall that you cannot remove the default rules, but you can override them by creating rules with higher priorities.

-1. Verify that the **Inbound port rules** tab is selected (underlined) then select **Add inbound port rule** to create the rule to allow inbound RDP traffic, with the following settings:
+1. From the top of the page, select **Add**.
+On the Add inbound security rule window, specify the following settings:
     1. Source:  **Any**
     1. Source port ranges: **\***
     1. Destination:  **Any**
     1. Service:  **RDP**
     1. Action:  **Allow**
-    1. Priority: **300**; Note: rules with lower numbers have higher priority and are processed first.
-So the priority for this new rule needs to be higher than the priority for the existing rule that denys all inbound traffic.
+    1. Priority:  **1000**; Note: rules with lower numbers have higher priority and are processed first.
-    1. Name: **AllowRDP**
+    1. Name:  Leave the default name or create your own descriptive name.
+    1. Note the warning sign at the bottom of the page.
+We are using RDP to only for testing purposes and to demonstrate the functionality of the NSG.
     1. Select **Add**

-    1. Once the rule is provisioned, it will appear on the list of inbound rules.
+1. Once the rule is provisioned, it will appear on the list of inbound rules (you may need to refresh the screen).
+On the newly added rule, you will see a warning sign.
+As stated above, we are using RDP to only for testing purposes and to demonstrate the functionality of the NSG.

-1. Now select the **Outbound port rules** tab and review the default rules.
-Select **Add outbound port rule** from the top of the page and speak to the various settings.
-I recommend creating the rule – The settings below create a rule to deny outbound internet traffic:
-    1. Source: **Any**
-    1. Source port ranges: **\***
-    1. Destination: **Service Tag**
-    1. Destination service tag: **Internet**
-    1. Service: **Custom** (leave the default)
-    1. Destination port ranges: **\*** (be sure to put an asterisk in the destination port ranges field).
-    1. Protocol: **Any**
-    1. Action: **Deny**
-    1. Priority: **4000** (the point to call out is that the priority needs to be higher than priority for the existing rule that allows internet outbound traffic)
-    1. Name: **DenyInternet**
-    1. Select **Add**
-    1. Once the rule is provisioned, it will appear on the list of outbound rules.
+### Demo part 3

-1. Now go back to your VM and test the rules.
-From the top of the page, select **SC900-VM**.
+With the NSG created and associated to your VM and the RDP rule created, you will show the impact of the NSG by testing RDP connectivity to the VM.

+1. Open the SC900-WinVM – Microsoft Azure Tab on your browser.
+If you previously closed the browser tab, select the blue search bar on the top of the page and select Virtual machines, then select the VM, **SC900-WinVM**.

 1. Test the inbound rule by verifying that you can connect to the VM using RDP.
     1. Select **Connect** from the left navigation panel.